Wittle-South-LLC/redux-immutable-model/docs/BaseRIMObject.md

 data model implementations.
 (Yes, like many other frameworks, this one is a bit opinionated in a few spots.)

-* getId() - Returns the unique identifier for this object
 * getCreated() - Returns the creation date for this object
 * getUpdated() - Returns the last updated date for this object